inlets/inlets-pro/chart/README.md

 * [Run an inlets PRO client in your Kubernetes cluster](https://github.com/inlets/inlets-pro/tree/master/chart/inlets-pro-client)

+### Automate Service LoadBalancers for your cluster

-See also: [inlets-operator](https://github.com/inlets/inlets-operator) which automates both parts of the above for a set number of supported clouds.
+See also: [inlets-operator](https://github.com/inlets/inlets-operator) which automates both parts of the above for a set number of supported clouds, and integrates through Kubernetes services of type LoadBalancer.